-You can do an internship starting in your sophomore year.
+You can register for half-credit Exploratory Internships starting in your sophomore year.
 First-year students are not eligible for internships.
-Most internships take place in the fall and spring semesters.
-Summer internships are also available.
+Many internships take place in the fall and spring semesters, but you may also receive credit for summer internships.
 Up to two course credits in internships may be counted toward degree requirements for graduation.

 How do I find the internship I want?